confusedcatgirl/Bloogle/README.md

     If no more new pages can be found on the root, quit.

     Should the Bot meet the crawling quota, quit automatically.

-## Crawler Master

-The Crawler Master administrates all Crawling Instances.
-It assigns them URLs, updates the Main queue, and ensures that all Crawlers are running.
-It will also ensure that none of the domains inside the queue are spam.
-Media, with the exception being pdfs, are also cleaned out of the Main Queue, at least for now.

 ## Indexer